WELCOME TO WAIPARA WEST

 Only hand picked grapes from our own vineyard are used for our wines with each clone and block being vinified separately to allow subsequent blending options.
 Our modern functional winery, under the direction of Jeff Sinnott and Paul Goodege, is located centrally in the vineyards.
 Because the yields in all varieties are low, the wines are generally intense and have an inherent structure.
 Our winemaking is aimed at retaining rather than enhancing these characteristics, allowing a framework for each wine to develop and evolve in bottle to provide a wine with complexity and interest.

-We produce a distinctive range of wines including Sauvignon Blanc, Chardonnay, Riesling, Pinot Noir, Cabernet Franc and a blended wine of Cabernet Sauvignon, Cabernet Franc and Merlot and occasionally we make sweet wines from Riesling and Chardonnay.
+We produce a distinctive range of award-winning wines including Sauvignon Blanc, Chardonnay, Riesling, Pinot Noir, Cabernet Franc, and Ram Paddock Red – a blended wine of Cabernet Sauvignon, Cabernet Franc and Merlot.
+We also occasionally make sweet wines from Riesling and Chardonnay.